 1 tablespoon of chopped fresh cilantro

 1 teaspoon of sugar

-- 2/3 cup plus 2 tablespoons all-purpose flour, divided
+2/3 cup plus 2 tablespoons of all-purpose flour divided

-- 40 extra large shrimp, about 1 1/2 pounds, peeled, deveined, tails left intact
+40 extra large of shrimp about 1 1/2 pounds, peeled, deveined, tails left intact

 - Combine 2/3 cup flour, baking soda, the remaining 1/2 teaspoon of salt, and cayenne pepper in a medium bowl.
 Add the seltzer and egg and whisk until smooth.
 Place coconut in a separate bowl.

 - Heat the oil in a large heavy pot over medium-high heat until it registers 350°F on a thermometer.
 While the oil heats, working one at a time, hold the shrimp by the tail and dip it into the batter; shake to remove excess, and dip into coconut to completely coat it, pressing gently to help the coconut adhere to the shrimp.
 Transfer to a baking sheet and repeat with remaining shrimp.